opnfv/functest/docs/functest.rst

 It is possible to use Rally to perform Tempest tests (ref: `tempest installation guide using Rally`_) You just need to run::

-     # rally verify start
+     # rally verify start smoke

 The different modes available are smoke, baremetal, compute, data_processing, identity, image, network, object_storage, orchestration, telemetry, and volume.
-By default if you do not precise anything then smoke tests be selected by default.
 For Arno, it was decided to focus on smoke tests.

 .. _`tempest installation guide using Rally`: https://www.mirantis.com/blog/rally-openstack-tempest-testing-made-simpler/